 Western Washington University is an equal opportunity, affirmative action institution.
 In accordance with the Americans with Disabilities Act (ADA), Section 504 of the Rehabilitation Act, and Washington State Anti-Discrimination Law, Western Washington University requires that no qualified person will be denied access to, participation in, or the benefits of any program or activity operated by the University because of disability.

 The Vice Provost for Equal Opportunity & Employment Diversity, Dr. Sue Guenter-Schlesinger, serves as Western Washington University’s American with Disabilities Act (ADA) Coordinator.
 In this capacity, she receives accommodation requests regarding campus access issues.
-Students with disabilities requesting accommodations utilize the disAbility Resources for Students office.
+Students with disabilities requesting accommodations utilize the Disability Access Center.
 Employees who would like to request accommodations should contact WWU's Disability Services.

 ADA Access Accommodation